Gillis Coignet: Antwerp

+According to the Liggeren (Guild books) of the Guild of Saint Luke, Gillis was apprenticed to the obscure painter Lambrecht Wenslyns.
+Van Mander's claim that during his apprenticeshop he stayed with the art dealer Anthony Palerme is corroborated by Palermo's 1586 testimony that Gillis was boarding with him when his parents were still alive (i.e. before 1562).
+In 1561 Gillis was admitted to the Guild of St. Luke as a Master.

 Italy

 In the second half of the 1560s he journeyed through Italy, where he visited inter al. Florence, Rome, Naples and Sicily.
 According to the Florentine Accademio del Disegno, Giulio Cognietta fiamingo P[ictor] was present at their meeting of 16 January 1568.
 In Terni (Umbria) he worked with a painter called Stello on frescoes and an altar in fresco style.
 According to Van Mander, Stello was Flemish, Nicole Dacos identifies this Stello as a member of the family of painters Stellaert from Mechelen.
-Both painters are mentioned in a document as members of a group of decorators who embellished the salon of the Villa d'Este under the supervision of Frederico Zuccaro, they also worked on an embossed grotesque in the Palazzo Giocosi.
+Both painters are mentioned in a document as members of a group of decorators who embellished the salon of the Villa d'Este under the supervision of Federico Zuccaro.
+They also worked on an embossed grotesque in the Palazzo Giocosi.
 Apparently Gillis also worked for Francesco de' Medici.